Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null) Primary key
 * Email (string, not null)
 * Phone (int, not null)
 * User id (int, FK, not null).
-Links the users table and customers table
+Links the users table and customers table, one customer is one user.
 * Address(int, FK, not null).
-Links the customers table and addresses table
+Links the customers table and addresses table, one customer has one and only one address.
+Many customers might live at the same address.

 #### Relationship (users table and customers table)